woubuc/sweep/docs/usage.md

 # Usage
-Invoke Project Cleanup to crawl all subdirectories of your current directory to discover your projects.
+Invoke Sweep to crawl all subdirectories of your current directory to discover your projects.

 ```
-project-cleanup
+swp
 ```

-You can also specify one or more directories to tell Project Cleanup where to start.
+You can also specify one or more directories to tell Sweep where to start.

 ```
-project-cleanup ./work ./personal
+swp ./work ./personal
 ```

 Depending on how many subdirectories you have, crawling may take a while.